korean bulgogi

 The meat juices and broth can flow down because of the dome shape.
 It tastes so good drizzled over rice.
 This Seoul-style Korean beef is frequently cooked with Korean noodles (Dangmyun), mushrooms, and vegetables.

-• Classic Bulgogi: A delicious sauce marinated with thinly sliced meat.
+• Classic: A delicious sauce marinated with thinly sliced meat.
 The beef in bulgogi traditionally has to marinate for a few hours to become soft and absorb all the flavour of the marinade.
 Some people like to cook their beef with veggies like carrots or peppers and mushrooms but then it will not be considered authentic.

 How to make Bulgogi sauce at home?